Morning Session: 8:55 am - 12.15 pm

 The School Nursing Team are available on request for support in areas such as diet and bed wetting and staff members are always ready to listen and help.
 Occasionally the school provides a space for the NHS School Nursing Team to use for programmes such as height and weight checks, flu dand hearing checks.
 Contact with parents regarding these will always be directly with the team themselves.

 All Saints School policy is that children wear school uniform at all times.
 We hope children will develop a pride in their appearance and in their school and we ask parents to co-operate with us on this matter.
 The school colours are red and grey.
 Many shops stock suitable items of generic uniform in these colours.
-The school also sells a range of items with the school logo such as jumpers, polo shirts, cardigans, PE tops and book bags.
-We don’t use online or high street uniform providers as this greatly increase the cost to parents.
+Items with the school logo are available through https://www.nationwideschooluniforms.co.uk.
+Parents have the option to collect items directly from the supplier, have them delivered to school or (at a cost) delivered to your home.

 Hair must be of natural colour and no make up may be worn.
 A clear nail varnish is permitted.

 Please ensure that a small, named, draw-string bag is provided to hold PE clothing.
-PE bags may be purchased from the school at a reasonable price.
+PE bags may be purchased from Nationwide Uniforms at a reasonable price.

 The correct swim wear must be worn, a sensible one piece costume for girls, swimming trunks (not shorts) for boys and hats for those who have long hair.
 Children are not allowed to wear earrings or other jewellery when swimming.

 ALL ITES OF CLOTHING INCLUDING PE KITS AND COATS SHOULD BE NAMED.